edwin-jones/edwin-jones.github.io/_posts/2023-09-22-steam-powered.md

 I opted out of option one as it seemed like a time sink.
-I did indeed try option 2 for a while but I chose [ChimeraOS](https://chimeraos.org/) over [HoloISO](https://github.com/HoloISO/holoiso) as it a) predates the steam deck/modern SteamOS incarnations and b) is more regularly updated than HoloISO.
+I did indeed try option 2 for a while but I chose [ChimeraOS](https://chimeraos.org/) over [HoloISO](https://github.com/HoloISO/holoiso) as it a) predates the Steam Deck/modern SteamOS incarnations and b) is more regularly updated than HoloISO.
 This worked pretty well for a while until Resident Evil 4 hit and I got the wonderful black square issue:

 ![Resident Evil 4 Bug]({{ site.baseurl }}/images/rantimages/RE4Issues.jpg)